 Oil was first discovered in Nigeria in Oloibiri, part of the Bayelsa State, in 1956.

-The country produced an average of 1.88m barrels of crude oil a day between 1973 and 2020 – reaching an all-time high of 2.5m barrels per day in November, 2005.
-In 2019, it produced around 1.65m barrels of crude oil a day, nearly 2% of the global total.
+It produced an average of 1.98m barrels of crude oil a day between 1973 and 2022 – reaching an all-time high of 2.48m barrels per day in 2010.
+In 2021, it produced around 1.63m barrels of crude oil a day, making it the 15th largest producer globally.

 The production of oil and gas in Nigeria by multinational companies has had severe social and environmental impacts.

-An investigation by Amnesty International found the Anglo-Dutch oil company Shell and the Italian oil company Eni are responsible for most of the spills in the Niger Delta.
+An investigation by Amnesty International found the Anglo-Dutch oil company Shell and the Italian oil company Eni were responsible for most of the spills in the Niger Delta from 2011-17.

 In 2011, a United Nations report focusing on Ogoniland – the most affected region in the Niger Delta, found that it would take 30 years and $1bn to clean up the spills.
 It found public health in the region was “severely threatened” due to the contamination of water supplies.